 rotary shampooing oriental rug

 The rotary machine on a matted rug.
 This rug was particularly dirty and needed a more abrasive cleaning to release the grime so a bristle brush attachment rather than bonnet mop was used.

 Persian rug cleaning shampoo

-You can already see the colours brightening and getting stronger as years worth of dirt and grime are cleaned from this handmade Yazd rug.
+You can already see the colors brightening and getting stronger as years worth of dirt and grime are cleaned from this handmade Yazd rug.

-If the rug exhibited a degree of colour run in the initial tests then gentler solutions are used and may be applied by hand.
-At this stage the shampoo and cleaning agents are worked deep into the carpets pile.
+If the rug exhibited a degree of color run in the initial tests then gentler solutions are used and may be applied by hand.
+At this stage, the shampoo and cleaning agents are worked deep into the carpet’s pile.

 handmade rug cleaning by hand

-Hand-cleaning is sometimes necessary if the rug has issues with colour run, a more sensitive approach is needed if dyes are liable to migrate.
+Hand-cleaning is sometimes necessary if the rug has issues with color run, a more sensitive approach is needed if dyes are liable to migrate.

 rinse extraction of oriental rug